mahmoudparsian/data-algorithms-book/src/main/scala/org/dataalgorithms/README.md

 Credit and Thank you!
 =====================
-I want to say "big thank you" to my friend: Gaurav Bhardwaj (gauravbhardwajemail@gmail.com) for his contributions to the Scala/Spark programs.
+I want to say "big thank you" to my friend: Gaurav Bhardwaj (gauravbhardwajemail@gmail.com) for his great contributions to the Scala/Spark programs.
 I am sure that his contributions will help the Spark community.

 Questions/Comments